 Materials vary by printer type and can range from PLA (Polylactic) or ABS (Acrylonitrile Butadiene Styrene) plastics to various types of metals and synthetics, with new materials appearing on the market every year.

 For photographers like us, 3D printers can be greatly beneficial for printing parts and accessories for a wide range of gear used on a daily basis.
+Anyone who wants to know all details about all kind of printing technology and, particularly how to best use a 3D printer can find out more by visiting a website similar to Print To Peer.

 The Art of 3D Portraits